-An Automatic Rifle or Assault rifle, is a type of magazine-fed rifle that uses either its recoil or a portion of the gas propelling the projectile to remove the spent cartridge case, cock the rifle, load a new cartridge and fire again repeatedly, as long as the trigger is held down or until the magazine is exhausted.
+An Automatic Rifle or Assault rifle, is a type of magazine-fed rifle that uses either its recoil or a portion of the gas propelling the projectile to remove the spent cartridge case, cock the rifle, load a new cartridge and fire again repeatedly, swiss replica watches as long as the trigger is held down or until the magazine is exhausted.
 Automatic rifles are distinguished from semi-automatic rifles in their ability to fire more than one shot in succession once the trigger is pulled.
 Most automatic rifles are select-fire weapons which are capable of firing in both full-automatic and semi-automatic.

 History The world`s first automatic rifle was the Mondragón rifle designed by Mexican General Manuel Mondragón, but manufactured in Switzerland by SIG.
 Mondragón began work in 1882 and patented the weapon in 1887.
 It was created with the intention of giving a single infantry man the fire power of an entire squad and was subsequently adopted by the Mexican army.
 It saw combat during the Mexican Revolution, with about 400 guns having been delivered before a blockade interfered.
 SIG surplus Mondragóns (around 1000) made their way to World War I, where the gun was mostly carried by German air crews of the Luftstreitkräfte under the designation FSK15.
 It suffered from poor reliability and most were withdrawn from service before the war ended.